labs-ai/y/README.md

 ## Compilation in Ubuntu Linux

-Ensure that OpenCV is built with GTK+ 2.x and C++11 support.
+Ensure OpenCV is built with GTK+ 2.x and C++11 support.

 	mkdir build
 	cd build